Jump straight to Webull! Get real-time market data, analysis tools and $0 commissions.

 - When the 50-day moving average rises above the 200-day moving average, it’s a buy signal.

-Daily stock prices compared to the 50-day and 200-day indicators are also sometimes used to determine a trend — but this method can be less accurate and can create false signals because daily pricing is more volatile and intraday stock prices can be pushed around by news or large orders on thinly traded stocks.
+Daily stock prices compared to the 50-day and 200-day indicators are also sometimes used to determine a trend.
+This method can be less accurate and can create false signals because daily pricing is more volatile and intraday stock prices can be pushed around by news or large orders on thinly traded stocks.

 The moving average convergence divergence (MACD) indicator is an oscillator indicator and is a bit more complex than simple moving averages, but still uses data from moving averages to signal potential entry points or exit points.
 The MACD shows both trend and momentum, helping to differentiate stronger buying or selling signals from the sometimes unconvincing signals that can come from a chart that isn’t moving decisively and may change direction again.
-MACD uses zero as a baseline, with MACD lines above zero indicating a potential entry point and lines below zero indicating a potential exit point.
+MACD uses 0 as a baseline, with MACD lines above 0 indicating a potential entry point and lines below 0 indicating a potential exit point.

 Another popular indicator is on-balance volume, which looks at volume in uptrends against volume in downtrends.
 This indicator becomes relevant when confirming buying or selling signals.
 Stock prices can drift aimlessly at low volume, triggering buy or sell signals as they wander up or down the chart.
 However, without convincing volume, moving averages and crossovers alone can be misleading and direction can quickly change when news hits or normal trading volume returns.